SidneyNemzer/elm-firebase-mdl-webpack/README.md

 ## What's included

-**Elm** is a language that compiles to Javascript.
-It can be used to make websites!
+**Elm** is a functional language that compiles to JavaScript.
+Elm was designed to make websites!
 The architecture of an Elm app is similar to React + Redux. **Firebase** has several major features: user authentication, a real-time (aka super fast) nosql database, dynamic file storage (Google Cloud Storage), static website hosting, and Functions (Google Cloud Functions) which run can preform various tasks when triggered by a preset event (http request, database change, storage change, etc).

 This repo includes a few other things to help you get started, beyond just Elm and Firebase: